 General Tips for Gathering Information

-Here are some tips that will make it easier for you to talk to your doctor:
+Here are some tips that will make it simpler for you to talk to your doctor:

 - Bring someone else with you.
-It helps to have another person hear what is said and think of questions to ask.
+It helps to have some other person hear what is said and think of questions to ask.

-- Write out your questions ahead of time, so you don't forget them.
+- Write out your questions before you see the doctor, so you do not forget them.

-- Write down the answers you get, and make sure you understand what you are hearing.
-Ask for clarification, if necessary.
+- Write down the answers you get and make sure you grasp what you are hearing.
+Ask for help, if needed.

-- Don't be afraid to ask your questions or ask where you can find more information about what you are discussing.
+- Don't be afraid to ask your questions or ask where you can find more information.
 You have a right to know.

 Specific Questions to Ask Your doctor